AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/03_default_function_arguments.md

 // Europe France Paris
 ```

-As you can see our function taskes three arguments, a city, a country and a continent.
+As you can see our function takes three arguments, a city, a country and a continent.
 In the function body we are checking if either country or continent are `undefined` and in that case we are giving them a **default value**.

 When calling `getLocation('Milan')` the second and third parameter (country and continent) are undefined and get replaced by the default values of our functions.